sunsern-k/helm-demo/README.md

 Kustomize Version: v5.0.4-0.20230601165947-6ce0bf390ce3
 Server Version: v1.27.2
 ```
-2. To test the frontend Web server, it is verfied by the `port-forward` and browse the `http://localhost:8080` on the testing machine running the Kubernetes clusrter on Docker
+2. To test the frontend Web server, it is verfied by the `port-forward` and browse the `http://localhost:8080` on the testing machine running the Kubernetes clusrter on Docker Desktop
 3. All resources of this demo will be deployed into the `internal-tools` namespace.

 ## Prerequisites
 The following requirements must be met and refer to the official documents to set up all of these prerequisites:

-1. Docker Desktop has been install
+1. Docker Desktop has been installed
 2. Enable Kubernetes on the Docker Desktop
 3. Required CLIs such as `helm` and `kubectl` have been installed.